 Extra clothing: bring a puffy jacket or extra layers in your pack in case you get cold.

 Smart phone: having a cell phone is important in case you have an emergency while on the trail.
 Plus, you can document your hike with photos!
+Make sure to protect your battery from the cold by keeping your phone close to your body heat.

 Hand warmers: these can make all the difference on a cold day.
 Try sticking some in your boots as well!

 Snowshoes: snowshoes are a great option for areas with deep snow and unpacked trails.
+In northern Ontario, snowshoes are a must for accessing trails with deep snow.

 Hiking in the winter is more challenging than in the summer.
 You may not be able to hike as far in the cold and snow.
 Plan to start with a shorter hike to gauge your ability.